Google's ChromeOS Flex turned my old MacBook into new frustrations

 I decided to try ChromeOS Flex and see if it would make the machine the kind of computer I could leave in my home office as a tolerable backup if my main machine suffered a misfortune.

-Google's boot disk creation process is uncomplicated – if you've taken care to select fast media.
-I didn't.
-I optimistically dived into my USB stick collection and found one of the required 8GB or greater capacity – but forgot to consider speed.
+Google's boot disk creation process is uncomplicated.
+I dived into my USB stick collection and found one of the required 8GB or greater capacity and soon had a working disk.